EricLBuehler/Falcon-Programming-Language/README.md

 Falcon is a multithreaded, multi-paradigm interpreted programming language, with a focus on readability and simplicity.
 It is both strongly and dynamically typed, and has automatic garbage collection based on reference counting and a tri-generational garbage collector.
 In comparison to other languages, it a hybrid of Python and C, with the benefits of Python and the syntax of C.

-Falcon is implemented in C++.
-However, although the compiler and virtual machines do not use object oriented features and could mostly be compiled in C, the lexer and parser make heavy use of such features.

 ### Documentation ##
 - [Dunder Attributes](https://github.com/EricLBuehler/Falcon-Programming-Language/blob/main/docs/DUNDER_ATTRS.md)
 - [Types of functions](https://github.com/EricLBuehler/Falcon-Programming-Language/blob/main/docs/FUNCTIONS.md)